 Good morning everyone!
-Today’s super helpful post is written by Julien Chbib (you’ll find more about!
+Today’s super helpful post is written by Julien Chbib (you’ll find more about him in the author bio at the bottom)!
 I’m sure you can all agree that going abroad for the first time can be a scary thing, so this post will be so useful to many people.
 Doesn’t matter if you aren’t travelling abroad this year due to everything going on, this post will be still be useful if you are planning on going abroad in the future – hope you all enjoy 😀

 Traveling is beautiful and whether you are going to do it for a long time or a short time it sounds (and most of the time it is) super fun.
 But it also involves a lot of questions that surely, if it is your first time traveling outside of your country, will raise a lot of questions.
 That’s why here, my friend, I took the trouble to write you 15 recommendations so that your first trip abroad is absolutely perfect.

 Except for some exceptions in which depending on your nationality and the country you are going to visit you can travel with your identity document, from now on your passport is everything.
 I take care of my passport almost more than anything else because losing it can sometimes mean that the end of your trip has come.

 2. Make Sure Your Passport is Valid

 As it is your first trip abroad, your passport may have just come out of the oven, but it can also happen that you have taken it out some time ago and are about to just use it for the first time.
 If that is your case, take a good look at when it expires.
 Most (if not all) countries require that the passport be valid for at least 6 months from the date of entry to the site.

 Having a valid driving record applies more than anything else if you are thinking of renting a car abroad.
 Keep in mind that even if you are a Schumacher and have been driving from the age of 12, your registration is not valid outside your country.